What do EPC rules mean for landlords?

 The assessor will give a property a score out of 100, with the EPC rating determined by the SAP score:

-According to ONS data, as of 2022, the average SAP score was 67 in England and 65 in Wales, both equating to an EPC rating of D.
+According to ONS data, as of 2025, the average SAP score was 69 in England and 68 in Wales, both equating to an EPC rating of C.

-In simple terms, the current score shows the property’s actual energy rating at the time of the inspection, with the potential score showing what score could be achieved if the recommendations listed were actually implemented.
+In simple terms, the current score shows the property’s actual energy rating at the time of the inspection.
+The potential score, on the other hand, shows what score could be achieved if the recommendations listed were actually implemented.

 How can I find my property’s EPC rating?